Guanzhou-Ke/DM-Reading-Materials/README.md

 In the branch of data mining, I'll set them to a title, and put some reading materials information below by it as a item.
 If each item has :white_check_mark: before it, just say you could find it's pdf in my corresponed sub-repo. but if you could download directly, then I suggest that you would click the item to download it.

+Finally, if you have any suggestions then really welcome you to send email to me.
+Thanks!

 Okay, Let us beginning!
 Good luck!